-Gabrielle Bates *Judas Goat* & Emma Gomis at East Bristol Books
+Gabrielle Bates: *Judas Goat* & Emma Gomis at East Bristol Books

 See event details